-BA2.A5.A8.A11-A13 are reserved for future use and must be set to 0 when programming the MR. The Rtt_WR value can be applied during writes even when Rtt_Nom is disabled.

-^{} During write leveling, Dynamic ODT is not available.
+Note 1: BA2 and A8, A11~ A13 are RFU and must be programmed to 0 during MRS. Note 2: The Rtt_WR value can be applied during writes even when Rtt_Nom is disabled.
+During write leveling, Dynamic ODT is not available.